 - nursing home care (inpatient care in a skilled nursing facility that’s not custodial or long-term care)

 - home health care

 These calculations didn’t include the impact of COVID-19 on the fund, and so it should be noted that this date could end up being even earlier.

-If the fund does run out of money, that means that the risk has shifted from the Postal Service to Medicare recipients.
+If the fund runs out of money, the risk has shifted from the Postal Service to Medicare recipients.

 Yes, something needs to be done to help USPS, but not necessarily at a cost to Medicare.
 Perhaps USPS could look at reducing the number of days post is delivered.

 If you are set to be impacted by this bill, consider getting ahead of it by comparing health insurance quotes.